History of WWE: COVID-19 and the ThunderDome (2020–2021)

-On April 15, WWE announced a series of cuts and layoffs in response to the pandemic, including releasing a number of personnel.
-WWE executives also took a pay cut, and the company has also suspended construction on its new headquarters for at least six months.
-The firings released significant backlash with both fans; with Business Insider calling them "livid."
-Both fans and several media outlets pointed out that while WWE claimed that these actions were "necessary due to the economic impact of the coronavirus pandemic".
-The WWE also claimed to have "substantial financial resources.
+On April 15, WWE implemented a series of cuts and layoffs in response to the pandemic, including releasing a number of personnel.
+WWE executives also took a pay cut, and the company also suspended construction on its new headquarters for at least six months.
+The firings released significant backlash with both fans; with Business Insider calling them "livid".
+Both fans and several media outlets pointed out that while WWE called these actions "necessary due to the economic impact of the coronavirus pandemic", the company also claimed to have "substantial financial resources.
 Available cash and debt capacity currently total approximately $0.5 billion".
-DeSantis' claimed WWE was "essential", which meant that the company's revenues loss would be limited.
+DeSantis labeled WWE "essential", which meant that the company's revenues loss would be limited.
 Beginning in August, WWE moved its events to a new virtual crowd and arena staging, a bio-secure bubble called the WWE ThunderDome.
 The ThunderDome allowed fans to attend events virtually for free and be seen on the nearly 1,000 LED boards within the arena.
 WrestleMania 37, held in April 2021, would be WWE's first major event to be held outside of the ThunderDome and with live fans allowed back in the arena, though to a limited capacity, with the tagline "Back in Business!", the event being held over two nights with a disputed combined attendance of 51,350 people.
 The period between the start of the pandemic and before WrestleMania 37 has sometimes been referred as the "ThunderDome Era".